knightfire-rdp/Missile-Airburst-Softlaunch/README.md

 # Missile-Airburst-Softlaunch
-Titanfall 2 mod: implements a scrapped salvo core missile mechanic, line of code still in the game files
+Titanfall 2 mod: implements a scrapped salvo core missile mechanic, the line of code is still in the game files.

-This Mod aims to add visual airburst/softlaunch effects for most missiles Following missiles are affected:
+This Mod aims to add visual airburst/softlaunch effects for most missiles.

+Following missiles are affected:
 | Following Entity               | Effect Type                  |
 |--------------------------------|------------------------------|